vistle/vistle.github.io/docs/intro/gui/use.md

 ### Connecting Modules ###

-Modules need to be connected in order to be useful.
-You can establish links from output ports to input ports of other modules by "dragging" the mouse from the source port to the destination port, i.e. by pressing the mouse button on the source port and while still pressing on it moving to the destination, where you release the mouse button.
+Modules need to be connected in order to be provided data to work on.
+You can establish links from output ports to input ports of other modules by "dragging" the mouse from the source port to the destination port.
+Do so by pressing the mouse button on the source port and while still pressing on it moving to the destination, where you release the mouse button.

 A connection is represented as a line.
 A double click on this line will remove that connection.